 Machine Washing Your Teddies

 Before your put your furry friends in the washing machine, make sure that the toy is not too delicate and set the washer to a low temperature.
-Place the teddy into a pillow case of a similar colour or a specially designed washer bag to keep it protected.
+Place the teddy into a pillow case of a similar colour or a specially designed delicates laundry bag to keep it protected.

-Alternatively, if the teddy isn’t too dirty, you can simply put it onto a spin cycle rather than a full-on wash or use a “delicates” cycle.
+Alternatively, if the teddy isn’t too dirty, you can simply put it on a quick wash cycle rather than a full-on wash or use a “delicates” cycle.
 Be careful about how much soap you add and only use a biological or colour washing detergent that will be gentler on the toy’s fur.

 Avoid washing the bear with clothes of other colours that may run and stain the fur.
 Remember to read the toy’s label if you can in order to gauge the best cleaning system for your teddy.